krithika1707/hospital-site/README.md

 5) Client's review

 ### Built with
-Semantic HTML5 markup
+> Semantic HTML5 markup
-CSS custom properties
+> CSS custom properties
+> Flexbox
-Flexbox and CSS grid
+> CSS grid
+> Javascript for dynamic page
-MySQL with PHP - can connect to and manipulate databases
+> MySQL with PHP - can connect to and manipulate databases

 ### Appointment
 Here your input details will store to the PHPMyAdmin Database and connects to backend server.